Arithmetic of curves on moduli of local systems: Integral points on curves

 constructed in Proposition \ref{perfprop}, the image of $K$ in $X_{k,t}^P(\C)$ is compact and hence has finite intersection with any closed discrete $A\subset\C$.
 The equivariance property of $F$ proved in Proposition \ref{perfprop} then implies our claim, when $t_i\notin[-2,2]$ for each $i=1,\cdots,3g+n-3$.

 Let us now assume that $A$ is a closed discrete subset of $\R$.
-Note in particular that the components of $t_i$ may be assumed to lie in $A$ and hence are real, since otherwise $X_{k,t}^P(A)$ is empty.
+Note in particular that the coordinates $t_i$ may be assumed to lie in $A$ and hence are real, since otherwise $X_{k,t}^P(A)$ is empty.
 Now, let us consider the natural morphism

 where each $\Sigma_i$ is the surface of type $(0,4)$ or $(1,1)$ obtained by gluing together the two boundary curves on $\Sigma|P$ corresponding to $a_i$, and the boundary traces $k_i$ are appropriately determined from $k$, $P$, $t$, and $\Sigma_i$.
 The fact that the map $F$ constructed in Proposition \ref{perfprop} has finite fibers implies that the above morphism also has finite fibers (at the level of complex points).
 The claim to be proved thus reduces to the case where $\Sigma$ is of type $(0,4)$ or $(1,1)$.
-But this is obvious by elementary geometric considerations (see also the last paragraph in the proof of Theorem 3 in \cite{whang2}). \end{proof}
+But this is obvious by elementary geometric considerations (see also the proof of Theorem 1.4 in \cite{whang2}). \end{proof}

 \begin{proposition} Let $C$ be a geometrically irreducible algebraic curve over $\Z$ lying in a perfect fiber $X_{k,t}^P$.
 Then $C(\Z)$ can be effectively determined, and \begin{enumerate} \item $C(\Z)$ is finite, or \item $C(\Z)$ is finitely generated under some nontrivial $\gamma\in\Gamma_P$ preserving $C$. \end{enumerate} If moreover $C$ is not fixed pointwise by any nontrivial $\gamma\in\Gamma_P$, the same result holds with $C(\Z)$ replaced by the set of all imaginary quadratic integral points on $C$. \end{proposition}